-The Medical Laboratory Technician (or Clinical Laboratory Technician) works in a hospital, clinic, private or research laboratory performing a variety of diagnostic tests.
+The Medical Laboratory Technician works in a hospital, clinic, private or research laboratory performing a variety of diagnostic tests.
 The course of study includes mathematics, chemistry, anatomy and physiology, medical laboratory procedures, general education courses and one academic semester of clinical field experience.
 Graduates may be eligible to take national certification examinations like that offered by the American Society for Clinical Pathology (ASCP).

 Program contact: Learn more